Credit where credit is due: redesigning City National Bank’s online credit card accounts.

 Right: Finely tuned microcopy, how alert banners would appear

 The new Credit Card experience received widespread praise.
-Relationship Managers at branches across the country reported a swell of compliments from clients, who found the new designs to be consistent with CNB’s image and reputation.
+Relationship Managers at branches across the country reported compliments from clients, who found the new designs to be consistent with CNB’s reputation.
 Tap or click below to see the results:

-A systemized way of working: this lift became a template for subsequent sprints due to the use of elements found in every other account type.
+A systemized way of working: this became a template for subsequent sprints due to the use of elements found in other account types.

 Content as design: content was a core design partner from the start, which enabled me solve problems before they could happen.

-Design System evolution: the design system team worked in parallel with the redesign to streamline how components get added, modified and implemented.
+Design System evolution: the design system team worked in parallel with the redesign to streamline how new components got added.

 Previous